 When she came back, pregnant, and told my grandfather that she was going to make her home on land, he forbid it.
 She insisted, and he didn’t want to lock her up to keep her here, but he didn’t have the same qualms about imprisoning me.
 When I was born, he allowed her to go, but only if she left me behind as his only heir.
 He never expected her to agree.
 But my mother loved the human world even more than she loved my grandfather and our people.
 Even more than she loved me.

-To ensure he would never lose me, he called upon a sea witch who cast a spell not just on me, but on everyone in our shoal.
+To ensure he would never lose me, he called upon a sea witch who cast a spell not just on me, but on everyone in the shoal.
 Mermaids could only survive on land for five days, and after that, they would die if they didn’t return to the sea.

 But my grandfather won’t allow me even this.
 Instead, I’ve been sentenced to the sea forever.
 It is my duty to lead our people.

 My mind wanders again to Muriel’s story about the world above the water.
 I try to picture it, but my imagination isn’t vivid enough to create a world so different from my own.

 “I’m going to go find Kai,” Meribel says, tired of watching me ponder in silence.
 I don’t begrudge her one last goodbye.

 Muriel gives her a look that hints at a previous conversation, and I can imagine how it might have gone.
 I’m sure she wishes her daughter could have the man she loves, but Muriel is too practical to dwell on fantasies.
 She understands her place in the shoal, and her daughter’s, and she knows that even if Kai wasn’t destined to marry me he would never be allowed to marry Meribel.